The Department of Radiology of Wake Forest Baptist Medical Center offers a 1-year fellowship that provides training in:

 Neil Wolfman, MD, Part-time

-We have filled the positions for our 2013 and 2014 abdominal fellowship program.
+We have filled the positions for our 2015 and 2016 abdominal fellowship programs.
 Radiology residents who desire to begin a fellowship immediately following the completion of their residency should apply starting in mid July of their 3rd year of radiology residency.
 Minimum qualifications for the fellowship include successful completion of a diagnostic radiology residency and ability to obtain a license to practice medicine in North Carolina.
 A personal interview is required unless there are exceptional circumstances.

 A completed application consists of the following: